shakes76/PatternFlow/numbertheory/README.md

 isprimeF(n, b):

-It will not work as intended if integer n and b get too large (probably maximum up to int32), as overflow will occur.
-I tried isprimeF(31,3) and it should return True, but this function does not ( shame :( ) Shakes (our lecturer) suggested using power\_mod, instead of tf.pow to prevent overflow.
+(Fixed isprimeF.
+Instead of using tf.math.pow, it is changed to power\_mod)

 inverse\_mod(a, n):

 If the integer a has no inverse (mod n), the function should raise a ValueError.
 However, tensorflow does not seem to support raising an error.
-So, how this module does is that it returns a tuple with two integers: if the second integer is 0, then the inverse_mod does not exist and should disregard the first integer; if the second integer is 1, then the first integer will be the result.
+So, how this module does is that it returns a tuple with two integers: if the second integer is 0, then the inverse\_mod does not exist and should disregard the first integer; if the second integer is 1, then the first integer will be the result.

 power\_mod(b, e, n):